Menieleven/LITA-PROJECT-2/README.md

 ## STAGE 1: WORKING WITH DATA ON MICROSOFT EXCEL
 At the initial stage of the project, we downloaded the file from CANVAS LMS then we went ahead with Data Cleaning, Removing Duplicates value
-  - Data cleaning i.e removing Duplicate values - Using this operation in Excel, 40079 duplicate values were removed and 9921 Unique values remained
+  - Data cleaning i.e removing Duplicate values - Using this operation in Excel, 41,213 duplicate values were removed and 33787 Unique values remained
-  - I also calculated TOTAL REVENUE that is Quantity * Unit sold, to determine the total amount of product sold per day
+  - I also calculated the Subscription Duration USING =DATEDIF([@SubscriptionStart],[@SubscriptionEnd],"D")

 ## GENERATING REPORT USING PIVOT TABLE
   Highlight or click on the desired cell within your data range